vignesh805/Hospital-Information-Management-System-HIMS-/README.md

 3. third install npm package and npm install bootstrap react-bootstrap if needs
 4. fourth run the application using npm run dev

+## download over git
+1. first create folder in visual studio
+2. second open terminal and select cmd then cd in respective folder
+3. third git clone "the respository link" and install npm package if needs
+4. fourth run the application using npm run dev

+## screenshots
+I shared demo screenshots in src/assets

 ## 📖 Module Features